BPeacker/LLM-for-irAEs/README.md

 | 2 | N/A   | progress note 1 text   |
 | ... | ...   | ...   |

-Data description:
+Variable description:
-- Patient_ID: Unique ID assigned to a patient's hospitalization
+- Patient_ID: Unique ID assigned to a patient's hospitalization.
-- Adjudicated_Case: Reference case as determined by manual adjudication
+- Adjudicated_Case: Reference case as determined by prior manual adjudication (for reference only, may leave blank or as "N/A" if manual adjudication has not been done prior to running the LLM).
-- Text: Raw text of progress notes and discharge summaries written during patient's hospitalization
+- Text: Raw text of progress notes and discharge summaries written during patient's hospitalization.

 ### Preprocessing